NeerBhardwaj/neerbhardwaj.github.io/_pages/teaching.md

 + Fall 2017   | Math 241, Calculus III
 </pre>

+Four times on the list of teachers <a href="https://citl.illinois.edu/citl-101/measurement-evaluation/teaching-evaluation/teaching-evaluations-(ices)/teachers-ranked-as-excellent" target="_blank"> Ranked as Excellent</a>.
+  : Twice ranked Excellent with <b>_Outstanding_</b> (top 10%) rating.

 A <a href="http://neerbhardwaj.github.io/images/Merit.jpg" target="_blank">class picture</a> with my last batch at UIUC!